 Certification Exams - Graduates of the Medical Administrative Assisting, Medical Assisting, Medical Insurance Billing and Coding, Patient Care Technician, Massage Therapy and Surgical Technology programs are encouraged to challenge their respective certification exams.
 Costs of the certification exams are established by the certifying organization and vary by program.
-Everest Institute will pay 50 percent of the certification exam cost for any graduate who challenges the test within one year of the student's graduation date.
+Some Everest Institute campuses will pay a percentage of the certification exam cost for any graduate who challenges the test within one year of the student's graduation date.
 Everest Institute will pay for one exam per student.
+Check with your campus to see if the exam fee is paid by the school.